-Impact the lives of Indigenous individuals and communities.
+Impact the lives of Indigenous individuals and communities

-You’ll learn to demonstrate consistent ethical, legal, and professional responsibility while adhering to social work values and principles.
-The Indigenous specialization sets you apart in the social services field with enhanced knowledge and the wisdom to help create a culturally safe environment for clients.
+The Indigenous specialization will set you apart in the social services field, providing you with enhanced knowledge and the wisdom to help create a culturally safe environment for clients and the community.

 Program highlights

-Program of study for 2024-25 Academic Year
+Program of study for 2025-26 Academic Year

 Plan of Study Grid